Skip to contents

 heatmap annotations

 Note that ggalign use the concept of "number of observations" in the vctrs package or NROW() function.
 When aligning the observations, you must ensure the number of observations is equal.
-For column annotations, the layout data will be transposed before use.
+For column annotations, the layout matrix will be transposed before use.
 This is necessary because column annotations use heatmap columns as observations, but we need rows.

-By default, heatmap_layout()/ggheatmap() does not initialize an active context, so all additions are placed within the heatmap body. we can use hmanno() to set the active context, directing all subsequent additions to this position.
-The active context allows for custom layout adjustments and the addition of various plot types.
+By default, heatmap_layout()/ggheatmap() do not initialize an active context, which means that all additions are directed within the heatmap body.
+You can use quad_anno() to set the active context, directing all subsequent additions to the specified annotation position.
+The quad_anno() function has the following aliases:

+The annotations allows for custom layout adjustments and the addition of various plot types.
 In the following example, align_kmeans() is used to group the columns into three panels.
 It doesn’t matter if this is added to the top or bottom since it won’t add a plot area:

 ggheatmap(small_mat) +